Alcaraz wins longest French Open final in five sets after saving 3 match points against Sinner

 But Alcaraz made a staggering cross-court backhand to make it 6-6 and force a tiebreaker, with the crowd going wild when Alcaraz’s cross-court winner made it 4-0.

-Sinner could not find a way back and Alcaraz won the match with a superb forehand pass down the line and then fell onto his back to celebrate. ___
+Sinner could not find a way back and Alcaraz won the tiebreaker and the match with a superb forehand pass down the line and then fell onto his back to celebrate.
+Then he rushed over to dance and hug the team members in his box.

+“I'm very happy for you, and you deserve it, so congrats,” the 23-year-old Sinner told Alcaraz. ”It’s an amazing trophy, so I won't sleep tonight very well, but it's okay."

+Sinner may not sleep at all if he thinks about the ninth game of the fourth set, which turned into a nightmare.

 AP tennis: https://apnews.com/hub/tennis